zelshahawy/fairydb/README.md

 ```

 ## Building project
-To build the entire CrustyDB source code, you would run `cargo build`
+To build the entire fairyDB source code, you would run `cargo build`

-CrustyDB is set up as a workspace and various modules/components of the database are broken into separate packages/crates.
+fairyDB is set up as a workspace and various modules/components of the database are broken into separate packages/crates.
 To build a specific crate (for example common), you would use the following command `cargo build -p common`.
 Note if a package/crate depends on another crate (e.g. heapstore depends on common and txn_manager) those crates will be built as part of the process. **Note that for the first milestone you will only have access to common and limited part of heapstore.**

 These crates are:
-- `cli-crusty` : a command line interface client binary application that can connect and issue commands/queries to a running CrustyDB server.
+- `cli-fairy` : a command line interface client binary application that can connect and issue commands/queries to a running CrustyDB server.
-- `common` : shared data structures or logical components needed by everything in CrustyDB. this includes things like tables, errors, logical query plans, ids, some test utilities, etc. This is organized into modules that split out definitions related to the physical layout, shared query execution operations and representations, traits (interfaces), and utilities.
+- `common` : shared data structures or logical components needed by everything in fairyDB. this includes things like tables, errors, logical query plans, ids, some test utilities, etc. This is organized into modules that split out definitions related to the physical layout, shared query execution operations and representations, traits (interfaces), and utilities.
 Common metadata, structs, typedefs, enums, and errors are all located in the `base' module.
 - `index`:  for managing indexes.
 This is a work in progress and not fully implemented.
 - `optimizer` : a crate for query optimization.
 - `queryexe` : responsible for executing queries.
 This contains the operator implementations as well as the execution code for a volcano style execution engine.
-- `server` : the binary crate for running a CrustyDB server.
+- `server` : the binary crate for running a fairyDB server.
 This connects all modules (outside a client) together.
 - `storage`: the storage managers for the database.
 This includes multiple implementations and a buffer pool.
 Only one storage manager can be defined/used at a time The two main storage managers used in the project are:
   - `heapstore` : a storage manager for storing data in heap files. milestone `hs` is exclusively in this crate.
   - `memstore` : a poorly written storage manager that keeps everything in memory. it will persist data to files using serde on shutdown, and use these files to recreate the database state at shutdown
 - `txn_manager` : a near empty crate for an optional milestone to implement transactions. the use a `transaction` is embedded in many other crates, but can be safely ignored for the given milestones.
 There is also the use of a logical timestamp throughout many components.
 You can safely ignore this.
 - `utilities` : utilities for performance benchmarks that will be used by an optional milestone

-There are two other projects outside of crustydb workspace that we will use later `e2e-benchmarks` and `e2e-tests`.
+There are two other projects outside of fairydb workspace that we will use later `e2e-benchmarks` and `e2e-tests`.
 These are used for end-to-end testing (eg sending SQL to the server and getting a response).

 ## To use the application after building, you should first run the server bin and then the cli bin.